 What we do

->To provide basic energy services to off-grid communities in a way that is both environmentally and socially sustainable.
+>To provide green energy and clean water services to off-grid communities in a way that is both environmentally and socially sustainable

 >To overcome barriers of hostility through joint work of Israelis and Palestinians on the ground

-Comet-ME builds and installs hybrid wind and solar stand-alone mini-grids.
+Comet-ME builds and installs hybrid wind and solar stand-alone mini-grids and household-level clean water solutions.
 We are a vertically integrated implementing agency, which means we manage the process from conception to completion.
-Through direct and long-term involvement with the communities, we gain a better understanding of their needs and we are able to design the systems accordingly and ensure the long-term sustainability of renewable energy infrastructure.
+Through direct and long-term involvement with the communities, we gain a better understanding of their needs and we are able to design the systems accordingly and ensure the long-term sustainability of the energy and water infrastructure.